isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/render-first-headless-adaptive-form.md

         * A blank template with [core components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html?lang=en).
 It is based on template type Adaptive Form V2.
         * A frontend react module, `ui.frontend.react.forms.af`.
 It helps you render headless adaptive form in a react app.

 1. Deploy the project.
 You can deploy the project to your local development environment to locally create headless adaptive forms or deploy directly to your Forms as a Cloud Service environment.
+If you are on Windows, run the following command with Administrative priviliages (Run command prompt or [bash shell as an administrator](https://khushwantsehgal.wordpress.com/2022/06/29/check-if-git-bash-is-running-in-administrator-mode/))

     * To deploy to your local development environment, use the following command: